DaveSkender/Stock.Indicators/docs/_indicators/AtrStop.md

 - It does not return a single incremental indicator value.
 - The first `N` periods will have `null` AtrStop values since there's not enough data to calculate.

-> :hourglass: **Convergence warning**: the line segment before the first reversal and the first `N+100` periods are unreliable due to an initial guess of trend direction and precision convergence for the underlying ATR values.
+>&#9886; **Convergence warning**: the line segment before the first reversal and the first `N+100` periods are unreliable due to an initial guess of trend direction and precision convergence for the underlying ATR values.

 ### AtrStopResult